npalm/docker-introduction/markdown/part1.md

 !SUB
 ### Start a docker container
 * So time for hello world.
-* With the next command you start an ubuntu container and execute the command the echo some famous string.
+* With the next command you start an ubuntu container and execute the command echo some famous string.

 ```
 docker run ubuntu echo "hello world"